ccstan99/stampy-nlp/model_server/README.md

 * `MODEL_TYPE` - one of `encoder` (used to generate encodings) or `pipeline` (for search)
 * `MODEL_PATH` - the path to the model.
 If not provided will be assumed to be `./models/<MODEL_NAME>`
 * `MODEL_TOKENIZER` - the path to the tokenizer.
 If not provided will assume it's the same as `MODEL_PATH`
+* `DEFAULT_ACTION` - what should be used when no action is provided (i.e. the `"/"` endpoint is called) - the default for encoders is to encode, and for pipelines to answer questions
 * `DEBUG` - debug mode - (True/False) - by default disabled

 There are also model type specific options: